Pixelina

 * Camera resolution

-* Frame per second
+* Frames per second

 There is no specific requirement for any given camera, but the 3 suggestions bellow will point you in the right direction.
+If you ignore this, and just go for a cheap laptop, you are likely to be disapointed.

 If you are interested in the details about how digital cameras work and really want to fine tune your system, please read Camera Basics for useful information.
 If not, just build your system according to one of these recommendations.